sharetribe/flex-docs/src/docs/operator-guides-pages/introducing-pages/index.md

 also allow developers to add more types of sections and blocks, which will make it possible to create a wider variety of content pages.

-Pages works in both your development and production environments.
+Pages works in both your development and live environments.
 While you build your custom marketplace, you use the development environment to create and modify your content pages.
 You can preview these changes immediately in your marketplace.
-When your marketplace is live and you have a production environment, you use the test environment to make changes to your published marketplace content and preview how they look in your development site.
-When ready, you copy finished changes from your test environment to your production environment and live marketplace application.
+When your marketplace is live and you have a live environment, you use the test environment to make changes to your published marketplace content and preview how they look in your development site.
+When ready, you copy finished changes from your test environment to your live environment and live marketplace application.

 ![carousel-example](./carousel-example.png)